cNorspang/ASTEPWikiBak/services/TNM_Controller.md

 The result from the router service is sent to the **UI**.

 ## How to run locally
 Firstly the repository for the controller has to be installed.
 Then the packages in the **requirements.txt** file has to be downloaded.
-When the packages has been downloaded, one can simple run the **service.py** file and acces the UI through this link: https://astep.cs.aau.dk/tool/localhost:5000
+When the packages has been downloaded, one can simple run the **service.py** file and acces the UI through this link: https://astep.cs.aau.dk/tool/localhost:5000 .
+This is useful when working/tweaking with the UI, since updates can be seen much faster than if the whole gitlab pipeline has to be passed first.